Governors’ companies among recipients of virus relief loans

 A commercial real estate brokerage firm started by Maryland’s Hogan also received a loan of between $150,000 and $350,000.
 Hogan stepped aside from the company when he was elected governor.
 His assets are managed by a trust.

+That was the same loan range listed for Southern Air Conditioning & Supply Inc., a family business started and operated by the father of Mississippi’s governor.
+Parker Briden, a spokesman for Reeves, said the governor is a minority shareholder in the company who has no “day-to-day role” in its operation.

+“The Governor has a lot of other work to be worried about,” Briden said in a statement.

-Associated Press reporters Farnoush Amiri in Columbus; Mike Catalini in Trenton, N.J.; Cuneyt Dil in Sacramento, Calif.; Anthony Izaguirre in Charleston, W.Va.; Holly Ramer in Concord, N.H.; Alan Suderman in Richmond, Va.; and Brian Witte in Annapolis, Md.; contributed to this report.
+Associated Press reporters Farnoush Amiri in Columbus; Mike Catalini in Trenton, N.J.; Cuneyt Dil in Sacramento, Calif.; Anthony Izaguirre in Charleston, W.Va.; Holly Ramer in Concord, N.H.; Alan Suderman in Richmond, Va.; Leah Willingham in Jackson, Miss.; and Brian Witte in Annapolis, Md.; contributed to this report.
 Amiri is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.